marthaurion/JChess/README.md

 - Stops the player from leaving the king in check.
 - Highlights possible moves in blue for the turn player.
 - Added some fancy Javadocs.
-- Created a more simple display class that does less board logic (needs testing).

 Known Issues:
 - Frame is disposed for black when white makes its first move.
 This is disruptive, as the window closes, then re-opens.
 - Certain moves cause errors to occur.
 This needs to be tested more extensively.

+General Testing:
+- Need to keep testing castling, en passant, and checkmate detection for bugs.
+- Server connection hasn't been tested too well.
+- New display class was created for simpler logic that needs to be tested more.

 Things to be done:
-- Need to keep testing castling, en passant, and checkmate detection for bugs.
 - Add disambiguation for knights and rooks on the move list.
 - Add better pawn promotion.
 - Create an AI.
 - Make it an app.
 - Go through the code and make sure everything is well-documented.
 Keep Javadocs updated.
 - Might want to change the attack map to be its own class instead of a 2D array of ints.
+- Server doesn't seem super efficient.
+It can probably be optimized.

 The images for the chess pieces were found [here](http://ixian.com/chess/) with permission from creator.